Kia ora! Welcome to New Zealand’s North Island.

-The campground itself is only a few minutes walk from the local beach and has accomodation options for all types of campers: from unpowered tent sites, to cabins for hire, and powered sites for your caravan or campervan.
-As far as amenities go, this campground is well equipped, with access to:
+The campground itself is only a few minutes walk from the local beach and has accommodation options for all types of campers: from unpowered tent sites, to cabins for hire, and powered sites for your caravan or campervan.
+As far as amenities go, this campground is well-equipped, with access to:

 Visit the campground’s website to find out prices and make a booking.

 We hope we’ve inspired you to give New Zealand’s North Island a visit!
 There are loads of great places to check out all over the island, but if you want to stick a little closer to the city, we have a list of the best campgrounds in Auckland.
 If you’ve seen all that North Island has to offer (we doubt it!), then we also have guides to the best places to stay in Queenstown and the top campgrounds in Christchurch as well.
 Happy camping!

 Learn more about New Zealand’s best campgrounds so you can spend less time researching and more time exploring this beautiful country!